 The Applegate study noted that the rate of water loss seemed to have decreased over time which they attributed to the formation of biological seal on the undisturbed bottom of the Lake.
 They estimated that the 20" of precipitation was about equal to the rate of seepage.
-They also determined that the evaporation from the Lake estimated at 2.8' per year, exceeded the precipitation into the Lake by about 14" a year As part of the Lake O renovation project, the area around the tunnel inlet was backfilled and compacted with clayey materials and the lower sections lined with a PVC liner.
+Looking at it another way, they also determined that the evaporation from the Lake estimated at 2.8' per year, exceeded the precipitation into the Lake by about 14" a year As part of the Lake O renovation project, the area around the tunnel inlet was backfilled and compacted with clayey materials and the lower sections lined with a PVC liner.